Must-See Cannon Beach: Your Day Trip to Ecola State Park, Oregon Begins Here

 How to Get to Ecola State Park

-Getting here is easy with ample signs showing the way from either direction to the entry point for day use at the south end of the park.
+is easy from Portland, northern California, or Vancouver, British Columbia with ample signs showing the way from either direction to the entry point for day use at the south end of the park.
 Here a park ranger will provide a map of the park and a receipt to place inside your windshield when you park.

 Entry fee for day parking is $5.00, but 12 and 24 month day parking permits are also available.